-Their very existence means that our dealers and our own personnel are perceived as taking the extra steps required to resolve issues to the A. As self-regulating mechanisms, the boards help the company and its dealers become more closely attuned to the needs of their customers.
-Their very existence means that our dealers and our own personnel are perceived as taking the extra steps required to resolve issues to the satisfaction of customers before they ever get to the boards for a decision. - Should a sustemer go irrestly to a consumer appears want to be made. service problem? - A. If a sustomer experiences a sec-
+Description of customers before they every get to the boards for a service-related cases only and will not handle cases in litigation or those involving sales or delivery problems, because of their problems, and will not handle cases in litigation or those involving sales or delivery problems, because in litigation or those involving sales or delivery problems, before they every get to the boards for a service-related cases only and will not handle cases on handle cases only and will not handle cases on ha A. As self-regulating mechanisms, the boards help the company and its dealers become more closely attuned to the needs of their customers.
+Their very existence means that our dealers and our own personnel are perceived as taking the extra steps required to resolve issues to the satisfaction of customers before they ever get to the boards for a decision. - Q., Should a sustemer go directly to a consumer upp-size which is no made. service problem? - A. If a pustomer experiences a section